This week’s question comes from Nina:

 I’m currently dating a really great guy.
 In fact, we’re talking about moving in together.
 He is the opposite of my ex – kind, thoughtful, supportive.
 He’s a really great guy and I’m so glad we’re together.

-The problem is … I’ve been having these dreams about my ex.
-I wake up each morning from the dream and I feel so out of sorts.
+The problem is … I keep having these dreams about my ex.
+When I wake up each morning from the dream and I feel so out of sorts.
 I don’t know what to do with this!
 Am I supposed to be with him?
 What is my subconscious telling me?

 I really hope you can help me sort this out as I am feeling really confused right now.
 I’ve chosen the wrong partner for me before, and that is something I do not want to do again.

 Thank you for being so vulnerable and sharing your current situation.
 This is a great question!
-We understand that this can feel very disconcerting, however, we have good news for you about what is going on and we’re excited to share with you what your subconscious mind is processing.
+We understand that it can feel very disconcerting to be dreaming about your ex, however, we have good news for you about what is going on and we’re excited to share with you what your subconscious mind is processing.

 Let’s share with you how dreams work, the cycles of REM sleep, and what they mean for your situation.